 Move all the robots in v to u leaving one robot in v.

-If there are more robots than nodes to explore, select another child to move the rest to.
+If there are more robots than nodes to explore, select else end if else

-else

 Select a child u of v such that u is unfinished.
 Move all the robots in v to u.